TritonDataCenter/smartos-live/README.md

 ## Mapfiles

 We have a hard rule: a public mapfile version should not be added directly to illumos-joyent.
+Instead, if you need to add a new version to a mapfile, it should be done directly via contributing to illumos-gate.

-Instead, if you have a change that you need to make, it should be added to a private version and moved to a public version when it is upstreamed to illumos.
+If for some reason that's not feasible, then it should be added to a private version and moved to a public version if/when it is upstreamed to illumos.

 If the library in question is specific to illumos-joyent, then it's alright to version it.
 However, this is not true for the vast majority of libraries.